Axway/amplify-fusion-labs/api-management/README.md

         ```

       * Right-click again anywhere in the right-hand and select Paste, then name your variable `backendResponse`.
-      * Drag a line from ACTION PROPERTIES `HTTPSGetOutput->response` to the `backendResponse` extract variable.
+      * Drag a line from ACTION PROPERTIES `HTTPSGetOutput->response` to the `backend-error` extract variable.
     * Right-click `HTTPSGetOutput` on the very right side and choose drop (to get rid of data that we don't need later in the integration).

   ![http-client-pipeline](images/lab4-http-client-pipeline.png)